makrcat/a-frame/README.md

 ## Notes

-Models not listed at the bottom are OC, namely the playground lol
+Models not listed at the bottom are OC, namely the playground lol.

 I had to bake lighting onto the playground because I can't really set up a good shader inside of A-FRAME unfortunately.
-If you have blender installed, you're welcome to go look around original file with cycles rendering engine :)
+If you have blender installed, you're welcome to go look around original file with cycles rendering engine.
+It's the full_scene.glb

 <img src="noisyrender.png" width="600px">